cnio-bu/cnio-bu.github.io/docs/hpc/cluster.md

 !!!
 Note

-    If you'd like to SSH into the cluster throught the CNIO VPN you will need to ask IT for access.
+    If you'd like to SSH into the cluster through the CNIO VPN you will need to ask IT for VPN access.

 ### Storage